 Adjunct Professor of Law

 Mr. Berenson has worked in both the private and public sectors as a litigator and a legal advisor on a wide range of issues involving: tax, labor, corporate, energy, antitrust, development banking, estate planning, pensions, contracts, construction, real estate, transportation, immigration, trade, administrative, and public international law.
 He has also advised on privatization efforts in Latin America.
+He is fluent in Spanish and has a good working knowledge of Portuguese.

 Areas of Specialization